Vehrik/FarOut/Characters/3-Traits.md

 #### COST: 2 Splice Points per 1 point of Stress

-    This value is used to determine the penalty applied to a Capacity of a target Creature once it interacts with the Trait/its products.
+    This value is used to determine the penalty applied to a Capacity of a target Creature once it interacts with the Mutation/its products.
 Stress must be accompanied by Damage or Integrity if you want it to apply through conscious resistance from the Target.

-    An afflicted Creature may not necessarily be aware they are affected by Stress until they actively Attempt to use a Core if the Trait does not also cause Damage, unless the Player inflicting Stress has decided they have wanted it to cause sensory effects at all times.
+    An afflicted Creature may not necessarily be aware they are affected by Stress until they actively Attempt to use a Core if the Mutation does not also cause Damage, unless the Player inflicting Stress has decided they have wanted it to cause sensory effects at all times.